jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 multiple folders to monitor or just leave it blank to monitor everything.

-The *Workspace Location* specifies a particular workspace location to which Dimensions will put any updated files.
-If this field is left blank, then the default Jenkins-provided workspace will be used.
+The *Path Name* refers to a specific folder name in the Dimensions project or stream that should be excluded from job monitoring.
-(*Note:* As of release 0.7.7, this option has been removed from the GUI and is now ignored.
-You can configure a custom workspace location using the Jenkins **Advanced Project Options**).
+If you leave this field blank than no folders will be excluded.

 A number of options are provided that can be used to control the behavior of the plugin.
 These are: